-An agreement on modernised rules to coordinate national social security systems was reached by Employment Committee negotiators and EU ministers on Tuesday.
-The new rules focus on facilitating labour mobility within the EU, while safeguarding workers’ social rights in cross-border situations, by determining under which country’s system a person is insured (i.e. paying contributions and receiving benefits).
+An agreement on modernised rules to coordinate national social security systems was reached by Employment Committee negotiators and the Slovenian Presidency on Thursday.
+The new rules focus on facilitating labour mobility within the EU, while safeguarding workers’ social rights in cross-border situations.

 Background: current principles on coordination of social security systems

-- Citizens are covered by the legislation in one country at a time and only pay contributions in one country (prevention of overlapping benefits).
+- Citizens are covered by the legislation in one country at a time and only pay contributions in one country (thus preventing overlapping benefits).

 - Foreign EU citizens have the same rights and obligations as nationals (principle of equal treatment or non-discrimination).

-- Previous periods of insurance, work or residence in other countries are taken into account when granting a benefit.
+- Previous periods of insurance, work or residence in other countries are taken into account when granting benefits.

 - Cash benefits from one country can be paid throughout the EU and most of them can be exported.

 The three institutions are now working on the technical details of the text.
 The Council’s Committee of Permanent Representatives (Coreper) is expected to make a decision on 22 December.
 Afterwards, the informally agreed text will have to be confirmed by MEPs in a plenary vote.